krnl88/krnl88.github.io/_posts/2025-03-08-license-system.md

 author: Karen Lee
 ---

 An automatic license scanner is made to ensure that visitors have valid entry requirements.
-These requirements include 21 years or older (the legal requirement to enter the venue), valid expiry date, height, eye color, and many more.

-The task included:
+The tasks included:

 - Data processing and validation using Java Streams & Lambdas: Created an effective pipeline to read, parse, and validate driver's license data from batch files.